-e) Children with sexually harmful behaviour
+e) Children with sexually harmful behaviour (please also refer to I) child on child abuse)

 Children may be harmed by other children or young people.
 Staff will be aware of the harm caused by bullying and will use the school's anti-bullying procedures where necessary.
 However, there will be occasions when a pupil's behaviour warrants a response under child protection rather than anti-bullying procedures.